 Do not trust those boxes of candied fruit that can be found around at supermarkets, with the longest list of incomprehensible ingredients and a very little fruit trace.
 For once, treat yourself to a few slices of perfectly candied orange and cedro peel, or if you want to be even more precise and philological, candied melon.

-Preheat oven to 180°C and toast the almonds in the oven for a few minutes.
+- Preheat oven to 180°C and toast the almonds and hazelnuts in the oven for about 15 minutes.

-In a large bowl add the toasted almonds, the flour, the finely chopped orange and cedro candied peel and the spices.
+- In a large bowl add the toasted almonds and hazelnuts, the flour, the finely chopped orange and citron candied peel and the spices.
 Stir to mix.

-Scoop the dough into the cake tin lined with wafer and smooth the surface with a spoon.
+- Scoop the dough into the cake tin lined with rice paper and smooth the surface with a spoon.

 * Panforte spices.
 Every apothecary has his own secret mix, this is Giovanni Righi Parenti’s proportion: 5 g of coriander seeds, 3 g of macis, 1 g of cloves, 1 g of nutmeg.